 Check out: Choosing the Best Life Insurance Policy for Young Adults

 BUSTED: Many employers provide a basic life insurance benefit, often equal to one to two times your base salary.
 That’s certainly a great benefit to have, but depending on a variety of factors including age, salary, expenses, debts and future financial needs, you’ll likely need more coverage.
 Generally, an employer provided life insurance policy is meant to help supplement your personally owned policy and may not be portable if you decide to change jobs.

 BUSTED: Life insurance can be the foundation of financial security for your family or business.
 Proceeds from a life insurance policy can help cover outstanding debt, like a mortgage and credit cards, or fund financial objectives including retirement.
 Life insurance can also be used to cover funeral expenses.

 BUSTED: Buying life insurance for children guarantees their insurability into the future and can be an affordable way to purchase additional coverage as they grow into adulthood.
 It’s a great way for parents and grandparents to give the young people in their lives the gift of financial security.

-The amount of life insurance you need depends on your particular situation, but according to our 2017 Confidence Pulse Poll, only half of Americans who have life insurance are completely secure in the amount they have.
-Use our simple life insurance calculator to find out how much protection you might truly need.
+Death can be tough to ponder, let alone plan for.
+So it should come as no surprise that although most Americans acknowledge that life insurance is a necessity, only about 60 percent actually have it.¹ Additionally, one in five who have life insurance say they do not have enough.¹ Use our simple life insurance calculator to estimate how much protection you might truly need.
 Then, connect with a Farm Bureau agent to find the coverage that’s right for you.